Handwriting - What do I need to know?

 In regards to your child's grip, please don't be to concerned if they do not have the perfect grip.
 Research has consistently shown that normal handwriting performance can be achieved with a variety of grasps.

 However, try to bring awareness to how tightly your child is holding their pencil.
-Having too tight a grip results in fatigue of muscles.
+Having too tight a grip results in fatigue of muscles and pain.

 Remember to improve handwriting there is a need to provide lots of opportunities for practice.
 Now, this does not mean sitting your child down in front of a work sheet and force practice.
 This does not create an environment that is conducive to learning.
 The aim is to make the child WANT to practice.